hgrecco/pint/docs/serialization.rst

     <Quantity(24.2, 'year')>

 You can use the same mechanism with any serialization protocol, not only with binary ones.
-(In fact, version 0 of the Pickle protocol is ascii).
+(In fact, version 0 of the Pickle protocol is ASCII).
 Other common serialization protocols/packages are json_, yaml_, shelve_, hdf5_ (or via PyTables_) and dill_.
 Notice that not all of these packages will serialize properly the magnitude (which can be any numerical type such as `numpy.ndarray`)